New Hampshire is another New England state that offers spectacular

 The Mount Washington Cog Railway is one, if not the, most popular

-cog railroad in the country and as its name implies travels up Mount
+cog railroads in the country.
+As its name implies the company offers train rides which travel up Mount

-Washington still using steam power to do so.
+Washington, some of which still utilizing steam power to do so.
 It is the world's oldest

 cog railroad system dating back to the late 1860s.